The Phantom of the Opera (novel): Plot summary

+Epilogue

-The epilogue pieces together bits of Erik's life, information that "the narrator" obtained from the Persian.
-It is revealed that Erik was the son of a construction business owner, deformed at birth.
-He ran away from his native Normandy to work in fairs and caravans, schooling himself in the arts of the circus across Europe and Asia, and eventually building trick palaces in Persia and Turkey.
-Eventually, he returned to France and started his own construction business.
-After being subcontracted to work on the Palais Garnier's foundations, Erik had discreetly built himself a lair to disappear in, complete with hidden passages and other tricks that allowed him to spy on the managers.
+The epilogue reveals that Erik was born deformed and is the son of a construction business owner.
+He ran away from his native Normandy to work in fairs and caravans, schooling himself in the circus arts across Europe and Asia, and eventually building trick palaces in Persia and Turkey.

+Returning to France, he started his own construction business.
+After being subcontracted to work on the Palais Garnier's foundations, Erik discreetly built his secret lair with hidden passages and other tricks that allowed him to spy on the managers.